Florida Museum - 3215 Hull Road, SW 34th Street and Hull Road Gainesville, FL 32611 GET DIRECTIONS

-Visit with the staff of the Kika Silva Pla Planetarium, and discover how their team is “bringing the universe to our community.”
+Visit with staff of the Santa Fe College Kika Silva Pla Planetarium, and discover how the team is “bringing the universe to our community.”

-Meet staff from the Santa Fe College Astronomy Program and see the Campo del Cielo, a 70-pound meteorite, as well as a Space Shuttle tile.
-Discover the oddities of rocks from space and find out how they differ from Earth rocks!
+Discover the Santa Fe College Astronomy Program and see objects like a portion of the Campo del Cielo, a 70-pound meteorite, as well as space shuttle tiles.
+Discover the oddities of rocks from space and find out how they differ from ones on Earth!

 Stargazing (Outside, Front Lawn)

-View celestial bodies through professional quality telescopes with the help of professional and hobbyist astronomers from the University of Florida and the Alachua Astronomy Club.
+View celestial bodies through professional-quality telescopes with the help of astronomers from the Alachua Astronomy Club.

 Tim Malles Space Art (Front Entrance)

 See an exhibition of space-inspired art by area artist Tim Malles, who contributed brass plaques to the Gainesville Solar Walk project on Northwest Eighth Avenue.